-In pursuing a wholistic approach to industrial decarbonization, Washington can focus on areas in which it enjoys a strong competitive advantage.
+In pursuing a holistic approach to industrial decarbonization, Washington can focus on areas in which it enjoys a strong competitive advantage.
 With low-carbon electricity, a highly skilled workforce and established advanced manufacturing industries, Washington can gain early traction in the global race to reduce the carbon intensity of products and materials.

-A successful clean industrial energy policy is one that supports Washington's entire industrial sector and that takes advantage of the state's existing assets and strengths.
 Industrial transformation requires better information about how industry uses energy, coordination of climate policy with other jurisdictions, more attention to industrial policy and deliberate efforts to develop the skills of the state's workforce.